Union County, Ohio

 Union County is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 62,784.
 Its county seat is Marysville.
-Its name is reflective of its origins, it being the union of portions of Franklin, Delaware, Madison, and Logan counties.

-Union County is part of the Columbus, OH Metropolitan Statistical Area.
+Its name is reflective of its origins, being the union of portions of Franklin, Delaware, Madison, and Logan counties.
+Union County is part of the Columbus, Ohio Metropolitan Statistical Area.

 History

 Early history

 Union County has been under the rule of three countries in its history: France, England, and the present-day United States.
 It was discovered by the French explorer La Salle, along with traders and missionaries who accompanied him.
 After the French and Indian War, the Treaty of Paris of 1763 placed the area under British rule.
 Following the American Revolution, in 1783, the area would eventually become known as the Northwest Territory and part of the United States.

 After the American Revolution, former soldiers from New England poured into Ohio after being granted land by the government.
 They surveyed the land, and sought to develop a state between Lake Erie and the Ohio River.
 Their proposals for the governance of the territory led to the passage of the Ordinance of 1787, which guided the establishment of states within the Northwestern Territory.
 Bitter struggles with American Indians over the next decades would follow, culminating with the battle of Tippecanoe in 1811, which saw the final defeat of the American Indian tribes in Ohio led by Tecumseh.
 A notable victim of the warring between the settlers and Indians was Jonathan Alder, who resided in and around the Union County area throughout his life.